-B.S., Bushnell University Primary Responsibilities: Recruitment of online undergraduate and graduate programs Manage student enrollment for online undergraduate and graduate programs …
+B.S., Bushnell University Primary Responsibilities: Recruit prospective online undergraduate and graduate program students Provide information to prospective students regarding Bushnell and …

 Bushnell University is now at Umpqua Community College!

 Bushnell University and Umpqua Community College have collaborated to create a streamlined pathway for UCC students to pursue either a Bachelor of Science in Psychology or a Master of Arts in Clinical Mental Health Counseling—without leaving Roseburg.

 Upon completing their AAOT at Umpqua Community College, students can pursue a bachelor of science degree in psychology.
 Bushnell faculty teach live, in-person evening courses at the UCC campus, providing students the same high-quality instruction they’d get attending classes at Bushnell.
 The first of its kind for Douglas County, this partnership gives students the benefits of live classroom participation to finish their degree without the commute to another campus.
 Hybrid learning modalities, with some courses live and some online, will also be available.

 Benefits and Graduate Outcomes

-The Bachelor of Science degree in psychology prepares students for careers in mental health, counseling, community, and social services.
+The Bachelor of Science degree in psychology prepares students for careers in mental health, counseling, community development, and social services.
 With current staffing shortages in the medical field and increased demand for mental health services, UCC students have the opportunity to meet needs in their community immediately upon graduating.

 Students in the program can participate in research practicums, internships, and a senior capstone project in their local community, giving them valuable experience to prepare them for the next stage in their education or career.

 Planning Your Degree Pathway (Psychology)